Daniel McCullers: Pittsburgh Steelers

-McCullers signed a four-year contract with the Pittsburgh Steelers on May 19, 2014.
+McCullers signed a four-year contract with the Steelers on May 19, 2014.
 McCullers wore #74 during the preseason, then changed to #92 for the regular season, but then swapped his number to #62 when James Harrison, who had previously worn #92 with Pittsburgh, re-signed with the Steelers.

 He made his NFL debut in the Steelers' win over Houston on October 20, 2014.
-During his rookie year in 2014, McCullers played 9 games with 1 start making 3 tackles.
+During his rookie year in 2014, McCullers played nine games with one start making three tackles.

-In his second season, he was limited to appearing in 12 games as a back-up to fellow defensive tackle Steve McLendon, and finished the season with 8 tackles and half a sack.
-He missed 4 games due to a torn labrum and underwent surgery to repair it in March 2016.
+In his second season, he was limited to appearing in 12 games as a back-up to fellow defensive tackle Steve McLendon, and finished the season with eight tackles and half a sack.
+He missed four games due to a torn labrum and underwent surgery to repair it in March 2016.
 After McLendon signed with the New York Jets in the 2016 offseason, McCullers switched his jersey from #62 to #93 and competed for the starting defensive tackle position with rookie Javon Hargrave.
 Hargrave won the job, again putting McCullers at the backup role.

 On October 16, 2016, McCullers recorded his first career blocked field goal against the Miami Dolphins, deflecting Andrew Franks' 24-yard attempt.
 On December 11, 2016, McCullers received his first start of the season in place of an injured Hargrave, who had received a concussion the previous game.
-He did not record a statistic during the 27-20 victory over the Buffalo Bills.
+He did not record a statistic during the 27–20 victory over the Buffalo Bills.
 On January 1, 2017, McCullers registered his first full career sack in the Steelers' regular season finale against the Cleveland Browns, tackling quarterback Robert Griffin III for a loss of 8 yards on a 3rd and 5 in the fourth quarter.
 The sack proved costly for the Browns, as Cody Parkey missed a 49-yard field goal on the following play in a game the Steelers would eventually win 27–24 in overtime.

 On March 22, 2018, McCullers signed a one-year contract with the Steelers.
+He appeared in 15 games and made one start in the 2018 season.
+He recorded one sack on the season.

 On March 15, 2019, McCullers signed a two-year, $2.75 million contract extension with the Steelers.
+He appeared in all 16 games in the 2019 season.

 On September 5, 2020, McCullers was released by the Steelers and was signed to the practice squad the next day.

 Chicago Bears

 On September 24, 2020, McCullers was signed off the Steelers practice squad by the Chicago Bears to replace John Jenkins, who was placed on the injured reserve list due to a ligament tear in his thumb.
 When Jenkins returned from injured reserve on October 16, McCullers was released and re-signed to the practice squad.
 McCullers was elevated to the active roster on November 7 for the team's week 9 game against the Tennessee Titans, and reverted to the practice squad after the game.
 He was promoted to the active roster on November 16.
+He appeared in three games in the 2020 season.